dhruthan/portfolio/README.md

 # UE22CS351B
-Created as a part of Cloud Computing Course at PES University to deploy.
+Created as a part of Assignment for Cloud Computing Course at PES University to deploy.

 A basic html/css template for web concentration portfolio 1 students